Well, I just got into the most isolated country in the world without a hitch and I’ll be coming out with a lot of stories.

 There’s a lot of material to go over in terms of what I’ve seen in the last 4 days.
 I’ll post about 9-10 entries about North Korea, with each one about topics such how I got in, touring Pyongyang City, the Metro, the Arirang Mass Games, Kaesong, the DMZ, the character of the people, evidence of propaganda (this one will be pretty trippy), and other topics that require more focus than a general “overview” entry.

 ...So I got inside North Korea.
 As an American.
 Without bribing anyone.
 How did you do it? anyone would ask.
 I’ll answer by echoing a fellow traveler when he says: “Do a google search of ‘visiting North Korea as an American.’
 It’s that easy.”
 Why would you do it? anyone would ask.
 I’ll answer with the rhetorical: Why not?

-To begin, I usually don’t bother with guided tours as I always prefer the DIY approach as a more organic way of traveling and learning from your mistakes.
+Before I begin, I want to stress that I usually don’t bother with guided tours as I always prefer the DIY approach as a more organic way of traveling and learning from your mistakes.
 But there’s really no other way to get inside North Korea legally, so I went for Young Pioneer Tours (YPT) as the primary vehicle that would get me inside.

 The reason being not only that Young Pioneer Tours is the only budget option, it also caters specifically to younger travelers and it was personally recommended by a fellow traveler I had met in Bangladesh.
 And after 4 days with them I can say it was one of the best decisions I’ve made on this trip: I was able to do so much more through YPT than I would have with other tour agencies; YPT consistently establishes such a solid rapport with our North Korean tour guides that we were pretty much allowed to take pictures of (almost) anything and there were more than a few times where we were allowed to wander on our own (no other tour agency would allow this!).